 You won’t know if you are making gains or not if you don’t track everything.
 This does not apply only to the nutrition part but also the training and recovery part.
 This might seem like a difficult task initially, but the motivation will kick in once you see the rewards.

 In terms of nutrition, tracking your calories will enable you to establish whether you are consuming enough to gain weight and if that is not the case, what needs adding to your current diet to meet the requirement.
 You can also keep your weight gain in check by tracking and focusing on gaining more muscle and unnecessary fat.

 Tracking can be tedious because you have to check the calorie content in each item before eating.
 There may be some hint of truth in that, but there is an easier way to track calories.
-First, calculate the total calories required per day and then list the food items you like, then calculate the rough calorie amount in each serving of the food items.
+First, calculate your DER and then list the food items you like, then calculate the rough calorie amount in each serving of the food items.
 Having done this once, you then mix the foods in a way that meets your requirements.

 In terms of tracking training, focus on both the workouts and everything in between.
 When you do that, you will not only get an idea of how much you can lift, but it will also guide you to focus on progressive overload.
 Progressive overload is based on the principle that your body can only grow if allowed to grow.
 In other words, you have to challenge your body to a tension never experienced before (6).

 Your recovery should also be tracked.
 It won’t be easy to gain weight or your body to grow if you continue pushing your body to its limits without enough time for rest and recovery.
 This calls for enough sleep and proper rest days where you only do light workouts that do not put your body under a lot of stress.